COVID-19-electronic-health-system/Corona-tracker/README.md

 #### A Note on Blockstack, Privacy

 In these strange and often trying times, individual privacy is of utmost concern.
 In order to bootstrap this tool and get it off the ground and into the hands of those in need as quickly as possible, a serverless approach works great.
 Blockstack is decentralized - individuals still own their information.
 Everything is kept on the client until given permission.
 Therefore, we felt it best suited the overall needs.

+To learn more about Blockstack, please [visit their website](https://blockstack.org/).